MIC+ installation guide

 1. Edit Config File:

-You can edit the config.txt just by inserting your SD card in your desktop computer and make the following change with any file editor or make those changes within your PI OS :
+You can edit the config.txt file by inserting your SD card in your desktop computer and making the following changes with any file editor, or directly within Pi OS:

 sudo nano /boot/firmware/config.txt

-• Comment out the existing audio line by adding a # in front of to have:
+• Comment out the existing audio line by adding a # in front:

 #dtparam=audio=on